tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Optimized the network reconnection strategy.
 - Optimized the server overload strategy.
 - Optimized heartbeat to reduce unnecessary outbound packets.
-- TUIKit: added the "pin chat to top" feature.
+- Added the "pin chat to top" feature to TUIKit.
 - TUIKit: nickname and personal signature can be changed, and the nickname is displayed on profile page.
 - TUIKit: fixed the issue where emojis sent by iOS devices failed to be displayed on Android devices.
 - TUIKit: fixed the unread message red dot issue.